scope3data/methodology/README.md

 - A script to scan through the source data and produce industry defaults for various types of company.
 The script is `./scope3_methodology/cli/compute_defaults.py` and the templates are in `templates`.
 Also see `./scope3_methodology/cli/fact_finder.py` to see how defaults are derived from the data sources we have analyzed.
 - A script to model the emissions for ad tech platforms (ssps, dsps, ad networks, dmps, creative ad servers, etc).
 See [ad tech platform docs](docs/ad_tech_model.md).
 - A script to model the emissions for publishers.
 See [publisher docs](docs/publisher_model.md).
-- Documentation of our calculations and assumptions in the `docs` directory
+- Documentation of our calculations and assumptions in the `docs` directory.
+See [instructions on adding to docs](docs/README.md).

 ## Installation